 Feel Good About Nurturing Yourself

 If you are the type of person who always puts your needs last, the type who feels guilty for taking time for yourself, the you are missing out on an important part of your self-development.
-Although self-sacrifice is admirable in certain situations, you must realize the importance of making sure your needs are also met.
+Although there are times when we must care for others, self-care is and essential part of our own well-being.

 I used to feel very guilty to take time out to do my yoga or meditation practice.
 Every time I went to take time out, my mind would automatically think of how I was too busy with work or chores, or how I needed to be somewhere to cater to this or that person.
 I started replacing these thoughts with affirming statements such as “I take the time to do yoga, to nourish my body and soul” or “When I take the time to meet my needs, I can then better help others.”
 Once I affirmed why it was important to take time for myself it became difficult to come up with an excuse to justify depriving myself of what I needed.

 Whatever you do to nurture yourself, be it reading, cooking, a hot bath, a walk in the woods, or getting a massage, you can easily come up with an affirming statement that will emphasize it’s importance.
 Also, be careful not to limit yourself by taking on excessive duties, or making unnecessary obligations.
 We can only truly serve others, once we serve ourselves.